MszSabab/go-kafka/README.md

 # KAFKA COMMANDS:

-Segmentio/kafka-go is used to connect into Kafka
+Segmentio/kafka-go is used to connect with Kafka

 ## Dependency:
 ```bash